-13. How does the School involve other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children and young people's SEN and supporting their families?
+How does the School involve other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children's SEND and supporting their families?

 We maintain close working relationships with a broad range of external support services in order to ensure it provides the best possible support for its pupils with SEND.